Ali Jan Orakzai

 A tribal Pashtun and as someone who himself belongs to the Federally Administered Tribal Areas, the appointment of Lt.
 General retired Ali Jan Orakzai as the new Governor of Khyber Pakhtunkhwa was welcomed by tribesmen in FATA.
 The tribal leaders expressed positive reviews as they had personally known Orakzai.
 Orakzai sought to end the violence in Khyber and FATA regions.
 He was one of the pioneers and strongly advocated the Waziristan Accord.
-According to him, it was a breakthrough and if the treaty proved successful, similar treaties would be signed with tribes in other agencies, Governor Orakzai concluded.